coreinfrastructure/best-practices-badge/doc/other.md

     See, e.g.,
     <a href="http://spot.livejournal.com/312320.html">"Chromium: Why it isn't in Fedora yet as a proper package" by Tom Callaway</a>.

+    *Rationale*: A very common problem is to have obsolete components with known vulnerabilities.
+This is OWASP Top 10 (2013) number A9 (using known vulnerable components).
+See also
+    <a href="http://www.aspectsecurity.com/research-presentations/the-unfortunate-reality-of-insecure-libraries">The Unfortunate Reality of Insecure Libraries</a>.
     TODO: What about vendoring, where code is copied in with the express intent of *only* using that copied version?
     (These are intentional forks.)
 There's a risk of divergence and failure to apply security fixes both ways.
     For an example, see